jenAndroidDev/KoinCleanArchitecture/README.md

 🛠️ Tech Stack & Libraries Used

-This project leverages modern Android development practices and the following technologies:

 🔄 Architecture
-Clean Architecture: For scalable, maintainable, and testable code.
+🏗 Clean Architecture: For scalable, maintainable, and testable code.
-MVVM (Model-View-ViewModel): To separate UI logic from business logic.
+📐 MVVM (Model-View-ViewModel): To separate UI logic from business logic.
-MVI (Model-View-Intent): For managing state effectively.
+🔄 MVI (Model-View-Intent): For managing state effectively.
 🚀 Libraries & Tools
-Flows: To handle reactive streams and manage data flows seamlessly.
+🌊 Flows: Reactive streams for handling data flow.
-Coroutines: For asynchronous programming and managing background tasks efficiently.
+🌀 Coroutines: Simplified asynchronous programming and concurrency.
-Ktor: A lightweight framework for networking and API handling.
+📡 Ktor: Lightweight networking and API framework.
-Koin: A pragmatic dependency injection framework.
+🔗 Koin: Pragmatic dependency injection framework.
 🎨 UI & Material Design
-Material 3: For modern and consistent UI components.
+🎨 Material 3: Modern UI components for a clean and consistent design.
-📡 API
+📡 API Integration
-Rick and Morty API: To fetch data from the open-source Rick and Morty API.
+🤖 Rick and Morty API: Used as the data source for this project.